Oral microbiology: Dental calculus

 The calculus of the oral cavity is the result of mineralization of and around dead microorganisms; this calculus can then be colonized by living bacteria.
 Dental calculus can be present on supragingival and subgingival surfaces.

 Oral mucosa

 The mucosa of the oral cavity provides a unique ecological site for microbiota to inhabit.
 Unlike the teeth, the mucosa of the oral cavity is frequently shedding and thus its microbial inhabitants are both kept at lower relative abundance than those of the teeth but also must be able to overcome the obstacle of the shedding epithelia.

 Tongue

 Unlike other mucosal surfaces of the oral cavity, the nature of the top surface of the tongue, due in part to the presence of numerous papillae, provides a unique ecological niche for its microbial inhabits.
 One important characteristic of this habitat is that the spaces between the papillae tend to not receive much, if any, oxygenated saliva, which creates an environment suitable for microaerophilic and obligate anaerobic microbiota.
+The tongue microbiome is considered as a key component of the oral microbiome, with implications for malodorous mouth, dysbiotic community shifts and modulation of host-immunity responses.